flarum/docs/docs/mail.md

 ### SMTP

-This is probably the most commonly used email driver, and works pretty much exactly like you'd expect.
+This is probably the most commonly used email driver, allowing you to configure a host, port/encryption, username, and password for an external SMTP service.
 Please note that the encryption field expects either `ssl` or `tls`.

 ### Mail